-The effective income tax rate of 34.4% in 2013 was down from 36.4% in 2012.
-The decrease reflects the favorable impact of a lower Australian tax rate applied to the pre-tax earnings of GPC Asia Pacific, as well as the favorable tax rate applied to the one-time acquisition gain recorded in the second quarter of 2013.
-The income tax rate of 36.4% in 2012 was down slightly from 36.6% in 2011, primarily due to the favorable impact of a retirement asset valuation adjustment in 2012 relative to 2011.
+In 2013, the income tax rate of 34.4% was down from 36.4% in 2012.
+The decrease reflects the favorable impact of the lower Australian tax rate applied to the pre-tax earnings of GPC Asia Pacific, as well as the favorable tax rate applied to the one-time acquisition gain in 2013.